openhab/openhab-docs/configuration/restdocs.md

 Starting with version 3, openHAB supports password protection when using the APIs.
 There are two kinds of access levels:
-- Only *admins* are able to access and change sensitive parts of the API.
-  E.g., creating/editing Things, Channels, Items or Scripts.
+- Only *admins* are able to access and change sensitive parts of the API. e.g., creating/editing Things, Channels, Items or Scripts.
-- *Users* are able to interact with the end-user parts of the API.
-  E.g., looking at the state of and interacting with the existing Items.
+- *Users* are able to interact with the end-user parts of the API. e.g., looking at the state of and interacting with the existing Items.

 The setup process of openHAB includes creating an *admin* account.
 This (or any other account that is part of the *admin* group) can be used for the authentication of the admin APIs.